Martin Gonzalez Eiras

 Øster Farimagsgade 5, bygning 26, 1353 København K, 26, Building: 26.1.25

 I am an associate professor at the Department of Economics in the University of Copenhagen.
 I hold a PhD in economics from MIT, and have been on the faculty of Universidad de San Andres (Argentina) and Universidad Adolfo Ibáñez (Chile).
-I held visiting positions at IIES, Study Center Gerzensee, and Columbia University.
+I held visiting positions at IIES, Study Center Gerzensee, Columbia University, and Bank of Spain.
 My research interests are in macroeconomics, political economy, finance and public finance.
 I have papers published in the Journal of Monetary Economics, European Economic Review and Review of Economic Dynamics.
 I have been a consultant at the IADB and have received a variety of grants and awards, including the GDN First Prize Medal in Financial Markets in 2003 and a Fulbright research grant in 2009.

 Primary fields of research

 Financial Frictions, Liquidity and the Business Cycle

 "Resolution of Collateral Crises" with Sebastián Fanelli.
 Abstract: